jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 ![Image](/_assets/images/network/Image12.png)

-Note as here, the maximal numbers are precisely located on the right part of the roof.
+Note as here, the maximal numbers are precisely localized on the right part of the roof.

 <br>